malbiruk/driftwm/README.md

 https://github.com/user-attachments/assets/df24e442-6ad0-4520-9491-cb666da06d05

 Traditional window managers arrange windows to fit your screen.
-Stacking compositors do so by piling windows on top of each other; tiling compositors do so by squeezing them to fit and leaning heavily on workspaces.
+Stacking compositors do so by piling windows on top of each other; tiling compositors do so by squeezing them to fit and utilizing workspaces.

 `driftwm` is an infinite-canvas compositor: windows live at their native size on an infinite 2D canvas, and your display is a camera viewing it.
 When two windows come close, they snap together, forming implicit groups that can be moved, resized, and viewed together.
+No tiling, no workspaces, window overlaps happen only on purpose.

 Designed with laptops in mind: navigation and window management are trackpad-first; the infinite canvas makes the most of a small screen.